sandervandevelde/uwp-iot-device/UwpToIotHub.md

 ### Objectives

-In this workshop you will learn
+In this work shop you will learn

 1. Creating an IoT Hub in the Azure Portal
 2. Creating a new UWP App